Roxanna2310/Roxanna2310/README.md

 # 💻 Computing Enthusiast | IT Specialist at Computacenter UK
 Welcome to my GitHub!
 I’m passionate about all things tech—whether it’s coding, exploring new software, or solving complex IT puzzles.
-Currently, I’m part of the amazing team at Computacenter UK, where I get to turn ideas into solutions every day.

 👀 Interests: Computing, automation, open-source projects, and lifelong learning.